 Vulnerability Assessment and Penetration Testing (VAPT) is a process of securing computer systems from attackers by evaluating them to find loopholes and security vulnerabilities.

 Some VAPT tools assess a complete IT system or network, while some carry out an assessment for a specific niche.
-There are VAPT tools for wi-fi network testing as well as web application testing.
+There are VAPT tools for wi-fi network security testing as well as web application testing.
 Tools that execute this process are called VAPT tools.

 Here is our list of the best vulnerability assessment and penetration testing tools: